jamestjw/rcc/README.md

 I will try to document the progress of this project as best as I can.
 I will most probably only be noting down important milestones.

 29/6/2021 - Started the project.
 Implemented a simple scanner that supports a limited set of tokens.

+30/6/2021 - Implemented a Pratt parser for expression parsing.